Trevenezie

 Sensory Characteristics

-Denomination and Certifications
+Name and Certifications

 FAQs

-What is the Trevenezie Denomination?
+What is the Trevenezie denomination?

-The production areas of Trevenezie Denomination wines include the regions of Veneto, Friuli-Venezia Giulia, and Trentino-Alto Adige, each with distinctive terroirs and grape varieties that contribute to the variety and quality of the wines produced.
+The production areas of the Trevenezie Denomination include the regions of Veneto, Friuli-Venezia Giulia, and Trentino-Alto Adige, each with distinctive terroirs and grape varieties that contribute to the variety and quality of the wines produced.

 What are the recommended pairings for Trevenezie Denomination wines?